 After having found a magic locket which shows the kingdom of Atlantica, Melody decides to run away from home and find the truth behind it.
 Ariel eventually discovers that her daughter has run away after being told by Sebastian.
 Ariel must turn back into a mermaid to go into the sea once more to find her missing daughter.
-However, the crazy sister of Ursula, named Morgana intends to take control over the entire ocean.
+However, Ursula's crazy sister, Morgana, intends to take control over the entire ocean.
 Ariel and her friends must stop Morgana from accomplishing the mission that Ursula failed and save Melody from her evil clutches.Written by

 6 of 6 people found this review helpful.

 Was this review helpful to you?